eocron/Algorithm/README.md

   - Around 180 faster than SequenceEquals almost like memcmp.
   - Has fast but not precise hash code.
 By default, invoked when byte array is greater than certain bound.
+    This makes hashing of same size arrays more efficient than just by length comparison.
   - Has slow but through hash code.
 Choose yourself.

 ## Hex format parsing